amafru/secure-static-website-delivery-aws/README.md

 5. Attach IAM policies that allow access to the S3 Buckets (tfstate and website_assets) to the AWS User used in running the GitHub Actions pipeline.

-The user only needs the following permissions on the S3 bucket
+The user only needs the following permissions:

 "s3:GetObject"
 "s3:PutObject",
 "s3:ListBucket",
 "s3:DeleteObject"
+"s3:GetBucketPolicy"
+"route53:ListHostedZones"
+"acm:ListCertificates"
+"cloudfront:GetOriginAccessControl"

 These can be added via an inline policy and restricted only to the 2 necessary s3 buckets.